enactjs/docs/src/pages/docs/tutorials/tutorial-hello-enact/adding-sandstone-support/index.md

 ## Conclusion

 This section introduced ThemeDecorator, which adds key styling and features for applications targeting the TV.
 If you have been following along, you now have a basic Sandstone app welcoming you to Enact.
-You can get this source from our repository [Hello, Enact](https://github.com/enactjs/samples/tree/develop/tutorial-hello-enact).

 ![Hello Sandstone!](Hello-Sandstone.png)